Free initial consultations, military discounts, evening and weekend appts available!

-A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa.
+A citizen of a foreign country who seeks to enter the U.S. generally must first obtain a visa.
 Whether you want to come to the U.S. temporarily or permanently, we can help you obtain the type of visa that suits your purpose for coming to the U.S.

 Employment-based immigration is divided into five preference categories.
 If you have the right combination of skills, education, and/or work experience, you may be able to obtain permanent residence through your employment.